-- 43. Changing Order of Business. - (a) Any order of business may be changed at any time by the Speaker or Presiding Officer. - (b) Any order of business may be changed at any time upon the motion of any member, supported by 5 additional members, if the motion is adopted by an affirmative vote of 71 members elected. - (c) This Rule may be suspended only by the affirmative vote of 71 members elected.
+- 43. Changing Order of Business. - (a) Any order of business may be changed at any time by the Speaker or Presiding Officer except as limited by Rule 31. - (b) Any order of business may be changed at any time upon the motion of any member, supported by 5 additional members, if the motion is adopted by an affirmative vote of 71 members elected. - (c) This Rule may be suspended only by the affirmative vote of 71 members elected.
+(Source: H.R.
+46, 100th G.A.)

 - 44. Special Orders; Rules Committee. - (a) A special order of business may be set by the Rules Committee or by the Speaker.
 The Principal Sponsor of a bill or resolution must consent to the placement of the bill or resolution on a special order.
 A special order shall fix the day to which it applies and the matters to be included.
-The Speaker, or the Rules Committee by a vote of a majority of the members appointed, may establish time limits for a special order and may establish limitations on debate during a special order (notwithstanding Rule 52), in which event the allotted time shall be fairly divided between proponents and opponents of the legislation to be considered.
-A special order of business takes the place of the standing order for such time as may be necessary for its completion.
+The Speaker, or the Rules Committee by a vote of a majority of those appointed, may establish time limits for a special order and may establish limitations on debate during a special order (notwithstanding Rule 52), in which event the allotted time shall be fairly divided between proponents and opponents of the legislation to be considered.
+A special order of business takes the place of the standing order for such time as may be necessary for its completion but may occur not earlier than after the completion of standing order (2) of Rule 31.
 Only matters that may otherwise properly be before the House may be included in a special order. - (b) A special order shall appear on the Daily Calendar for 3 legislative days.
 This subsection (b) may be suspended only by the affirmative vote of 71 members elected. - (c) A special order may be suspended, amended, or modified by motion adopted by an affirmative vote of 60 members.
-A special order shall be suspended by a written objection signed by 3 members of the Rules Committee and filed during the first legislative day on which the special order appears on the calendar.
+A special order shall be suspended by a written objection signed by 3 members of the Rules Committee and filed during the first legislative day on which the special order appears on the calendar. - (d) This Rule may be suspended only by the affirmative vote of 71 members elected.
+(Source: H.R.
+46, 100th G.A.)